 Show off your skills, make new friends, and explore your future.

 "I really enjoyed the team design challenge.
 It was a great level of difficulty and required us to really have to work together.
-It was also a great way to meet other students from different areas that were a variety of ages." - TAME Senior, 2012 State Math & Science Competition
+It was also a great way to meet other students from different areas that were a variety of ages." - TAME Senior, State STEM Competition

 Every year, TAME brings together students to compete and celebrate achievement in science, technology, engineering and math (STEM).
 During a STEM Competition, formerly known as Math and Science Competitions, students participate in both a math and a science test, and then team up to solve real-world engineering problems in a timed Engineering Design Challenge.